steel-toed-boot/Wilsons_Bits/README.md

 13:chatbox computer. used for giveGb command in chat;nil 16:item handler computer. used to send items when purchased and collect items when sold to store; nil 17:used to toggle the cyan/lime lights inside the store.;nil

+The program 'gc' stands for graphical designer.
+It is used for checking x and y positions to coordinate button locations.
+It is never used in Wilson's Bits.